-- In Year applications for a place out of normal year group - o Parents/carers must: - o Apply using the In year common application form or request the paper version - Name preferred schools (all within the same phase of education) - Submit the application along with a letter specifying a place is being sought outside of their child's normal year group based on their age, what year group they want their child to be admitted to and the reasons why.
+- In Year applications for a place out of normal year group - o Parents/carers must: - o Apply using the In year common application form or request the paper version - o Name preferred schools (all within the same phase of education) - Submit the application along with a letter specifying a place is being sought outside of their child's expected year group based on their age, what year group they want their child to be admitted to and the reasons why.

-Normal admissions (standard transition points)
+Normal point of entry admissions (standard transition points)

-- Normal admissions: Moving from primary to secondary school, seeking a place out of normal year group - Parents/carers cannot use the Pan London eAdmissions form as this only accepts applications within the expected age range for year 7: - o Request and complete Primary to secondary transition common application form - Name preferred secondary schools - Submit the application along with a letter specifying a place is being sought outside of their child's normal year group based on their age, what year group they want their child to be admitted to and the reasons why. - Normal admissions: Starting reception, seeking a place in a year group out of the normal year group (includes Summer Born children) - Parents/carers cannot use the Pan London eAdmissions form as this only accepts applications within the expected age range for reception: - o Request and submit Reception common application form - Name preferred infant or primary schools - Submit the application along with a letter specifying a place is being sought outside of their child's normal year group based on their age, what year group they want their child to be admitted to and the reasons why.
+- Normal point of entry admissions: Moving from primary to secondary school, seeking a place out of a child's expected year group - Parents/carers can use the Pan London eAdmissions form but must contact Newham's admissions team via email (schooladmissions@newham.gov.uk) to be given permission to apply online after they have created an account.
+Or they can request and complete a paper primary to secondary common application form. - o Name preferred secondary schools. - Submit the application along with a letter specifying a place is being sought outside of their child's normal year group based on their age, what year group they want their child to be admitted to and the reasons why. - Normal point of entry admissions: Starting reception, seeking a place in a year group out of the child's expected year group (includes Summer Born children) - Parents/carers can use the Pan London eAdmissions form but must contact Newham's admissions team via email (schooladmissions@newham.gov.uk) to be given permission to apply online after they have created an account.
+Or they can request and complete a paper Reception common application form. - Name preferred infant or primary schools. - Submit the application along with a letter specifying a place is being sought outside of their child's expected year group based on their age, what year group they want their child to be admitted to and the reasons why.

 The admissions committee(s) of the preferred school(s) will consider any parental representations to support their request for their child to be educated a year group higher or lower than for their age group.
-Once outcomes from each of the preferred schools have been received Pupil Services will then proceed to apply standard admission processes which includes confirming if a vacancy is available in that year group and if the child has the priority for any place available under the schools published admission arrangements.
+Once outcomes from each of the preferred schools have been received Newham School Admissions and Appeals Team will then proceed to apply standard admission processes which includes confirming if a vacancy is available in that year group and if the child has the priority for any place available under the schools published admission arrangements.
 In all cases, the decision of the admissions committee is final and there is no right of appeal for a place outside a child's academic year group.

-Where admission to a year group higher or lower than the child's expected year group based on their age is granted, Pupil Services will then offer the highest preference of the schools named that have a vacancy and have agreed.
+Where admission to a year group higher or lower than the child's expected year group based on their age is granted, Newham School Admissions and Appeals Team will then offer the highest preference of the schools named that have a vacancy and have agreed.